12 Most Aggressive Cat Breeds

 4. Bombay Cat

-Bombays are sleek, black cats with striking copper eyes.
-Known for their strong hunting drive, they can become territorial and aggressive toward other animals.
-While they are affectionate with their favorite humans, they don’t always get along with new pets.
+Bombays are black cats with smooth fur and bright copper eyes.
+They are known for having a strong hunting instinct, which can make them territorial and aggressive toward other animals.
+They are nice to their favorite people, but they don’t always get along with new pets.

 5. Scottish Fold